Aidenloe/AIG/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is a updated release.
+* This is a updated release of the AIG package.

 ## Reverse dependencies